8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Overall, an impressive array of options that make for a surprisingly versatile toy!

-The one option I found completely useless was the “Touch Mode.”
+The one option I found completely useless while I was testing the We-Vibe Ditto+ for this review?
+The “Touch Mode.”
 Supposedly this allows you to translate touches of the screen into a vibration pattern but no matter how (or how fast or slow) I moved my finger across the screen, the intensity and pattern of the vibrations was the same.
 It’s a cool idea but utterly non-functional in its current form.

 The We-Vibe’s app connectivity is steady, reliable, and highly responsive as long as you’ve got a decent internet connection.
 We-Vibe has typically been ahead of the curve in this area generally, but the new and improved app really is a step up.

 The We-Vibe app does not allow screenshots due to its security policy.
-This was super annoying for the purposes of completing this review, but does make sense from a safety perspective!
+This was super annoying for the purposes of completing this We-Vibe Ditto+ review, but does make sense from a safety perspective!

 Good design, great vibrations, actually useable app.
 Excellent all around.

-Thanks to Lovehoney for sending me this product to review.
-All views and experiences are, of course. mine.
+Thanks to Lovehoney for sending me the We-Vibe Ditto+ to review.
+All views and experiences mine.
 Affiliate links appear in this post.

 6 Things Not to Do If You Want to Have Anal Sex Successfully